vineetkumarg8/vineetkumarg8/README.md

 <h1 align="center">Hi 👋, I'm Vineet</h1>
 <h3 align="center">A passionate Full Stack developer from India</h3>
 <p> I have studied Information Technology from Kalinga Institute of Industrial Technology, Bhubaneswar.
-I am an experienced developer skilled in,Spring boot, Java, Reactj s,Node js,Javascript and its frameworks.
-My activities are much beyond my stream of education. ⚡ I am involved in a lot of organizational works in college related to clubs, hackathons, fests and workshops and helped in building communities from scratch.</p>
+I am an experienced developer skilled in,Spring boot, Java, Reactj Node js,Javascript and its frameworks.
+My activities are much beyond my stream of education. ⚡I am involved in a lot of organizational works in college related to clubs, hackathons, fests and workshops and helped in building communities from scratch.</p>

 - 📫 How to reach me **vineetkumar12392@gmail.com**